forrestbrazeal/forrestbrazeal.com/content/blog/taking-notes-in-class-dont-use-your-laptop.md

 +++
-title = "How I Got a CS Degree with Pen and Paper (And Why I'm Doing It Again)" date = 2015-09-16T18:15:21-05:00 description = "" draft = false
+title = "How I got a CS degree with pen and paper (and why I'm doing it again)" date = 2015-09-16T18:15:21-05:00 description = "" draft = false